vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 From Nothing to a Unprivileged Shell
 ====================================

-At this point, you would have an idea about the different services and service version running on the system. (aka figure out what webservices such as cms or software's are running on the vulnerable machine)
+At this point, you would have an idea about the different services and service version running on the system.
+Besides the output given by the nmap and the like is also recommend to check what software is being used on the webservers (eg certain cms's)

 searchsploit
 ------------

 Exploit Database Archive Search

-First, we need to check if the operating system is using any services which are vulnerable or the exploit is already available in the internet.
-For example, A vulnerable service webmin is present in one of the VM which can be exploited to extract information from the system.
+First, we check if the operating system and/or the exposed services are vulnerable to exploits which are already available on the internet.
+For example, a vulnerable service webmin is present in one of the VM which could be exploited to extract information from the system.

 ::